dennyzhang/remote-commands-servers/README.md

 optional arguments:
   -h, --help            show this help message and exit --server_list SERVER_LIST
                         A list of ip-port.
-Separated by comma.
-  --command_list COMMAND_LIST
+Separated by comma --command_list COMMAND_LIST
                         A list of commands to run --ssh_username SSH_USERNAME
                         SSH username
   --ssh_key_file SSH_KEY_FILE
                         SSH private key file.
-Here we assume the same key file works for all servers.
+Here we assume the same key file works for all servers --key_passphrase KEY_PASSPHRASE
-  --key_passphrase KEY_PASSPHRASE
                         Key passphrase for SSH private key file.
-If not given, key file is assumed unencrypted.
-  --enable_parallel     By default, it's sequential.
-If enabled, we will run commands in all nodes simultaneously.
-  --avoid_abort         When sequentially, whether to keep going if some nodes have failed.
+If not given, key file is in plain text --enable_parallel     By default, it's sequential.
+If enabled, we will run commands in all nodes simultaneously --avoid_abort         When sequentially, whether to keep going if some nodes have failed
 ```

 # Different Scenarios